 There is a deep discussion going on in the industry why this is case technically.
 As a lot of customers run their Exchange systems on NFS based VMware Datastores without a problem in the last years, the question is if the statement is still there for technical reasons.

 At least from my field experience as backup architect I can say that there is a specific thing to look for when it comes to reliable VMware Backups when Exchange run on NFS.
-The Snapshot commit should not lead to any Exchange DAG cluster failovers after you followed the below described tuning tips.
-You can easily test this without a backup product.
-Follow all the recommendations and create a manual VMware Snapshot at the production exchange (load) and release it after 15 min.
+VM Snapshot commit processes on NFS datastores can lead into higher VM stun times and DAG failovers are more likely.
+Please check below the tips arround HotAdd processing and Latency optmizations.
+It looks like that specifically Hyperconverged Systems tend to run into issues there and the vendor blame the backup vendors to fix.
+You can easily do a test to sort this out, by creating just VMware Snapshots manually and release it later.
+Follow all the recommendations below and create a manual VMware Snapshot at the production exchange (load) and release it after 15 min.
 There should not be any fail over in the DAG cluster.
-It looks like that specifically Hyperconverged Systems tend to run into issues there and blame the backup vendors to fix it.
-As it is easy to reproduce without the backup vendor, you should test this when you consider to run Exchange on them.
-There are some newer Hyperconverged vendors that it looks like do not have those issues.

 If you want to dig deeper into the NFS unsupported discussion you can read the following: